svelteuidev/svelteui/docs/src/pages/core/unstyled-button.md

 ## Usage

-The UnstyledButton component is a button that does not contain any style from the theme and defaults to a button HTML element, which can be controlled with the prop `root`.
-This component is used by [Burger](core/burger).
+The UnstyledButton component is a button that does not contain any styles from the theme and defaults to a button HTML element, which can be controlled with the prop `root`.
+It can be used to create custom buttons, for example this component is used by the [Burger](core/burger) component.

 <Demo demo={UnstyledButtonDemos.usage} />